 - Southampton and Chantry Island– 1 hour 20 minute drive

 In addition to the beautiful coastline, the Bruce Peninsula offers sandy beaches, historic lighthouses and many lovely, little towns.
-You will quickly finding yourself wanting to spend your entire summer exploring Bruce County.
+You will quickly find yourself wanting to spend your entire summer exploring Bruce County.

 Pin in!
 Share on Pinterest!